 You may read in the press from time to time that some people are concerned about power lines and risk of cancer.
 Power lines produce high levels of 'low frequency electromagnetic radiation' (EMR).

 Although some studies seem to suggest that exposure to very high levels of EMR could increase childhood leukaemia risk, the findings are not very clear.
 We don’t really know if the childhood leukaemia in these studies was actually caused by low frequency EMR.
 It could be due to some other common factors, or even chance.
-Scientists agree that we need more research before we can say for sure one way or the other.

 An overview study (combined analysis) looked at published research into people with HIV or AIDS, or people treated with medicines that lower immunity after an organ transplant.
 The researchers found that these people have a risk of leukaemia that is double or triple that of people without these factors.